 Not every plan covers epidemics.
 Read the fine print.

-I use and trust Axa Travel Insurance.
 Read why we’ve used Travel Insurance even on a domestic road trip here.

 Right now, many of their protection plans exclude losses by an epidemic but that doesn’t mean you’re out of luck.
 Read Coverage FAQs here.